Lecture Notes in Cosmology: Observational results

 \section{Observational results}

-In Ref.~\cite{Ade:2015lrj} one can find recent constraints on the inflationary parameters.
+In \cite{Planck:2018jri}, one can find recent constraints on the inflationary parameters.
 They slightly change with respect to the different datasets considered.
-We report here the spectral index and its running and running of the running at 68\% CL:
+We report here the spectral index and its running, as well as the running of the running at 68\% CL:

 using the pivot scale $k_* = 0.05$ Mpc$^{-1}$.
 For the scalar amplitude at 68\% CL:

 For the tensor-to-scalar ratio: